 State fertility rate timeline with the average age of mother

 The top reproductive counties of Montana are Yellowstone County - 64.67, Missoula County - 46.52 .

 State Average Birth Weight and LMP Gestational Age

 To order a copy of your birth certificate by mail, send your application, fee, and proof of identity to:

 Department of Public Health and Human Services 111 N Sanders Rm 6, PO BOX 4210, Helena MT 59604

 Processing time will take approximately 2-4 weeks.
 You can call (406) 444-2685 to check on the status of your request.

-Montana charges $12 for the first copy and $5 for each additional copy.
+The state charges $12 for the first copy and $5 for each additional copy.
 You must pay in U.S. funds and make all checks or money orders out to Montana Vital Records.
-The fee is non-refundable whether or not your Montana birth record search yields any results.
+The fee is non-refundable whether or not looking up Montana Public birth records yields any results.
 Informational-only copies are $10 each.